 I also don’t recommend it for long walks.
 For car safety and short walks, the Sleepypod is a fantastic option.
 It is more restrictive than other harnesses though – so for long walks, hiking or if you don’t need a car harness, choose one of the other options.

-Note: The Sleepypod isn't suitable for breeds with small necks, such as Salukis, Borzos, Greyhounds, Whippets and Afghan Hounds.
+Note: The Sleepypod isn’t suitable for breeds with small necks, such as Salukis, Borzos, Greyhounds, Whippets and Afghan Hounds.
 You can view videos of the crash test here.
-We also have a page about dog car seats which you might find helpful.

 If you’re looking for a cheaper version of the Ruffwear with more padding than the Kurgo, the Chai’s Choice is an excellent option.
 It’s a stylish dual-attachment harness that’s available in five sizes and six colors – plus it’s considerably less expensive than the Ruffwear.